Bruno Caires: Club career

 A product of S.L.
 Benfica's youth system, Lisbon-born Caires was initially loaned to C.F.
-Os Belenenses in his first year as senior, where he made his Primeira Liga debuts.
+Os Belenenses in his first year as senior, where he made his Primeira Liga debut.
 He returned in the 1995 summer, playing 24 competitive games during the season to help his team finish in second position.

 In the 1997 summer, Caires signed for Celta de Vigo, who paid €3.5 million for his services.
 He made his La Liga debut on 9 November by coming on as a late substitute in a 3–1 away win against CD Tenerife, but his spell in Spain was plagued by injury problems, and he was also loaned to precisely Tenerife in January 2000.

 Subsequently, Caires returned to Lisbon, signing for Sporting Clube de Portugal.
 He mainly played for its B-side in competitive matches, his only first-team appearances being against Real Madrid in the UEFA Champions League and F.C.
 Famalicão in the Portuguese Cup.
 He retired in 2005 at the age of only 29 after spells with F.C.
 Maia, S.C.
 Covilhã and Louletano DC, the latter two clubs competing in the third tier.